 Tips for a successfull D.I.Y.
 Pendulum Latest change 2017-09-10

 Experiments with a Foucault Pendulum generally last days or weeks.
-The

-Many parts needed to construct a working pendulum are not available in
+Many parts needed to construct a working pendulum are not

-to) a lathe and a stable column-type drilling
+I regard (access to) a lathe and a stable column-type drilling

 machine as a minimum.
 A milling machine makes several jobs to a

 People who are used to d.i.y. work in the home often have enough

 tools and experience for the woodworking required.
 Manufacturing

 the coil members to the required precision may ask for some

 You don't need to be a professional for this, but basic